 Language Intrepreter Training

-School: Continuing Education Creative and Visual Arts / Interdisciplinary Studies
+School: Continuing Education - Creative Arts, Media and Interdisciplinary Studies

 Accreditation: Acknowledgement of Completion

 Obtain the training you need to become a spoken language interpreter.
 There is a growing need for skilled interpreters within the legal, health care, and social service sectors.
 Benefit from a solid introduction to interpreting theory, with skills development practice in consecutive interpreting, sight translation and note taking, simultaneous interpreting, standards of practice, and more.
 The program will benefit individuals interested in a career in interpreting, and those already working as interpreters who wish to upgrade their skills and obtain a college credential.

 - Provide skills and knowledge necessary to delivery effective interpreter services in the legal, health care, domestic violence and social service areas and school sectors

 - Provide training in the standards of practices and ethical principles

 - Developing the skills on a professional level in consecutive, sight translation, simultaneous interpreting, note-taking, telephone protocol, shadowing, whispering and their application in various settings